Acute Mountain Sickness (AMS)

 - Headache (typically throbbing, often worse for bending over or lying down),

 - To ensure proper acclimatization is waling schedule.
 This we feel is appropriate to give all the best chance to acclimatize.
 You can do many things which will aid this process.
 I.e. walk within a pace that is comfortable for you and allow adequate time for acclimatization (After 3000 meters).

 - Do not climb rapidly or go too far too fast.
-It is better to climb in a low pace.
+It is better to climb at a low pace.

-- Drink minimum five liters of fluid per day to retain the normal body conditions.
+- Drink a minimum of five liters of fluid per day to retain the normal body conditions.
 Avoid diuretics (tea/coffee etc).

 - Ascend slowly using small increment and employ the ‘trek high – sleep low’ method.
 This means climb high during the day and then return back a little to sleep at lower elevations.
 This will help you adjust to the altitude.

 - Never trek alone, always take guide/porter and follow the guidance from your group leader and guides.

 - Never leave or descent sick person unaccompanied.
 And prevent yourself from getting cold.